geerlingguy/ansible-role-nodejs/README.md

     nodejs_version: "0.10"

 The Node.js version to install.
 "0.10" is the default and works on all supported OSes.
-"0.12" and "4.x" are supported on the latest Debian/Ubuntu systems, and somewhat on RHEL/CentOS 7, but are not as stable on n-1 OS releases.
+Other versions such as "0.12", "4.x", and "5.x" should work on the latest versions of Debian/Ubuntu and RHEL/CentOS, but may be less stable on older operating systems (like CentOS 6).

     nodejs_forever: true